Arundhati Roy: Israel

 In August 2006, Roy, along with Noam Chomsky, Howard Zinn and others, signed a letter in The Guardian calling the 2006 Lebanon War a "war crime" and accusing Israel of "state terror".
 In 2007, Roy was one of more than 100 artists and writers who signed an open letter initiated by Queers Undermining Israeli Terrorism and the South West Asian, North African Bay Area Queers calling on the San Francisco International LGBT Film Festival "to honor calls for an international boycott of Israeli political and cultural institutions, by discontinuing Israeli consulate sponsorship of the LGBT film festival and not cosponsoring events with the Israeli consulate".
 During the 2021 Israel–Palestine crisis, she defended Hamas's rocket attacks, citing Palestinians' right to resistance.
 In December 2023, during Israel's bombing campaign in Gaza, Roy said: "If we say nothing about Israel's brazen slaughter of Palestinians, even as it is live-streamed into the most private recesses of our personal lives, we are complicit in it."
 In October 2024, Roy and thousands of other writers signed an open letter pledging to boycott Israeli cultural institutions.
+In February 2026, Roy withdrew from the Berlin International Film Festival, saying she was "disgusted" after jury president Wim Wenders said politics should be avoided and the jury members made "unconscionable statements" about Israel's actions in Gaza.
+Roy called the 2026 Iran war as "a continuation of the US-Israeli genocide in Gaza."

 2001 Indian parliament attack

 Roy has raised questions about the investigation into the 2001 Indian Parliament attack and the trial of the accused.
-According to her, Mohammad Afzal Guru was being scapegoated.
+Mohammad Afzal Guru, a convict of 2001 parliament attack, according to her was being scapegoated.
 She pointed to irregularities in the judicial and investigative process in the case and maintains that the case remains unsolved.
-In her book about Guru's hanging, she suggests that there is evidence of state complicity in the terrorist attack.
+In a 2013 opinion piece for The Hindu, Roy wrote that Guru was not one of "the terrorists who stormed Parliament House on December 13th 2001" or among those who "opened fire on security personnel, apparently killing three of the six who died".
+In her book about Guru's hanging, she wrote that there is evidence of state complicity in the terrorist attack.
 In an editorial in The Hindu, journalist Praveen Swami wrote that Roy's evidence of state complicity was "cherry-picked for polemical effect".
+He was critical of her assertion that media and political parties were in collusion.

 Roy also called for Guru's death sentence to be stayed while a parliamentary enquiry into these questions was conducted, and denounced press coverage of the trial.
 BJP spokesperson Prakash Javadekar criticised Roy for calling Afzal a "prisoner of war" and called her a "prisoner of her own dogma".
 Afzal was hanged in 2013.
 Roy called the hanging "a stain on India's democracy".